 Since high school, I’ve always had a garden.
 I’m a garden geek, learning all about the science behind the plants and weather.
 I occasionally dabble in Arduino-based automated watering systems.

 Jamey and I live in the lovely bike-friendly city of Portland, Oregon.
-We are car-less, and bicycle everywhere, or use mass transit to get around.
+We try to bicycle everywhere, or use mass transit to get around.
 We’ve done long-distance bike tours of both the New Zealand North Island, and the Oregon Coast.

 I love to travel.
 I love to see new sights and talk to the locals about their culture.
 My mom instilled the travel bug in me; I went to Europe seven times before I graduated high school.
 Most American kids don’t get that kind of perspective, and I’m very grateful for my experiences.